 Dev branch is the front line defensing bugs.
 This branch

 Production branch is used for release the stable version of the software.
-Still this branch will
+In some scenarios, we need a

 Protect master branch

 In case the abuse of master branch, or any dangerous action to the release branch, it is better to restricts the access to master branch. when the feature https://stackoverflow.com/questions/38864405/how-to-restrict-access-to-master-branch-on-git

 git pull git checkout -b new_branch current_branch

 delete finished branch locally

 to avoid the conflicts, you need to merge the last diffs to your branch.

 git checkout dev git pull git checkout your-feature-branch git merge dev #update your feature branch git add . git commit -m "xxx"

 you have committed code / added all the code, but forget to push to the remote repo.
 After had checked out to another branch, and changed back to previous branch, you found out that all the changes are gone.
 How to retrieve code?
 This method may apply to other scenarios.

 # to check the commit info and the abbrivation of commit-hashcode git reflog # to get the full information of logs. copy the hashcode git fsck --cache --no-reflogs # retrieve git reset $(hash-code)